canonical/opensearch-dashboards-operator/docs/tutorial/1-set-up-the-environment.md

 In this section, you will set up your environment by:

 * installing and setting up Multipass
-* installing Juju and boostrapping LXD
+* installing Juju and bootstrapping LXD
 * setting up a graphical interface with Multipass

 ## Install and set up Multipass